arkivanov/parcelize-darwin/README.md

 ### Writing Parcelable classes in commonMain

-The plugin can be used to write `Parcelable` classes in the `commonMain` source set:
+The plugin can be used to write `Parcelable` classes in the `commonMain` source set.
+The recommended way is to use [Essenty] library, its [parcelable](https://github.com/arkivanov/Essenty#parcelable-and-parcelize) module bridges both Android and Darwin implementations in `commonMain`.
+There APIs for state preservation as well.

+#### Manual usage

 1. Define the following expectactions in the `commonMain` source set: